mvaled/mvaled.github.io/2018/08/01/composing-iterator-returning-functions.rst

   chain :: (Foldable l, Monad m) => l (a -> m a) -> a -> m a chain = foldr (>>.) return

-And completes our incursion in Haskell.
+And that completes our incursion in Haskell.

 Doing the same in Python
 ------------------------

-Going from our Haskell definition of ``chain`` to Python is quite easy.
+Going from this Haskell definition of ``chain`` to Python is quite easy.
 But we're not going to work with any possible monad, just lists (iterators, actually).